Calhau18/Calhau18-ComputerNetworkNotes/RC.md

 However, it has a major drawback: a node is limited to an average rate of $R/N$ bps even when it is the only node with packets to send.

 We mention three channel partitioning protocols:

-- **Time Division Multiple Access (TDMA)**: the partitioning is made in the time each node is allowed to transmit messages.
+- **Time Division Multiple Access (TDMA)**:
+  The partitioning is made in the time each node is allowed to transmit messages.
   TDMA divides time into **frames**, which are subdivided into **slots**.
   Each transmitter is assigned a slot per frame.
-- **Frequency Division Multiple Access (FDMA)**: the partitioning is made in the frequency each node is allowed to transmit messages in.
+- **Frequency Division Multiple Access (FDMA)**:
+  The partitioning is made in the frequency each node is allowed to transmit messages in.
-- **Code Division Multiple Access (CDMA)**: each node is assigned a nod, which is then used by the nodes to encode the data bits they send.
-If the codes are chosen carefully, CDMA networks have the wonderful property that different nodes can transmit simultaneously and yet have their respective receivers correctly receive a send- er’s encoded data bits in spite of interfering transmissions by other nodes.
+- **Code Division Multiple Access (CDMA)**:
+  Each node is assigned a nod, which is then used by the nodes to encode the data bits they send.
+  If the codes are chosen carefully, CDMA networks have the wonderful property that different nodes can transmit simultaneously and yet have their respective receivers correctly receive a sender’s encoded data bits in spite of interfering transmissions by other nodes.

 ### Random Access Protocols

-The second broad class of multiple access protocols are random access protocols.
 In a random access protocol, a transmitting node always transmits at the full rate of the channel, namely, $R$ bps.
 When there is a collision, each node involved in the collision repeatedly retransmits its frame after a random amount of time until its frame gets through without a collision.
-Because the random delays are independently chosen, it is possible that one of the nodes will pick a delay that is sufficiently less than the delays of the other colliding nodes and will therefore be able to sneak its frame into the channel without a collision.

 #### Slotted ALOHA